diskurse/android-stalkerware/README.md

 There is actually some evidence to back this up, when stalkerware provider [FlexiSpy was hacked](https://www.randhome.io/blog/2017/04/23/lets-talk-about-flexispy/) a few years ago the resulting leaked data revealed links to Gamma Group, suppliers of state level malware [beloved by human rights violators worldwide](https://www.theregister.co.uk/2015/02/26/oecd_rules_anglogerman_finfisher_spyware_violated_human_rights/).

-People find these apps via Google, the Play Store and Apple’s App Store but there are also blogs, review sites that make referral commissions and a flourishing scene on YouTube promoting the various apps and their installation.
+People find these apps via Google ads, despite Google committing to [removing adverts that push stalkerware](https://www.thedailybeast.com/google-pushed-illegal-phone-spyware-to-snoop-on-your-spouse) back in 2017, the Play Store and Apple’s App Store but there are also blogs, review sites that make referral commissions and a flourishing scene on YouTube promoting the various apps and their installation.

 ## What are 'dual use' apps?